-An experienced babysitter who has previously worked for a daycare can probably take care of 3 kids without breaking a sweat.
-Realistically they're probably capable of taking care of 5 kids at once, with 2 of them being infants, all on their own.
+A 13-year-old who has been babysitting for less than a year will probably struggle to care for two kids.
+On the other hand,an experienced babysitter who has previously worked for a daycare can probably take care of three kids without breaking a sweat.
+Because of their training and experience, they're probably capable of taking care of five kids at once, with two of them being infants, all on their own.

-A good general rule is to pay your babysitter an extra $1 or $2 per hour for each child.
+A good general rule is to pay your babysitter an extra $1 - $2 per hour for each child.
 So if you're paying your babysitter $10 per hour for one child, then for two children it would be $11 or $12 per hour.

 Most people agree that's pretty fair.
 Watching two kids isn't double the work, but it's definitely not an unnoticeable difference either.

 I'd pay a bit extra for a babysitter who is watching your infant too.
 They require so much more attention.
 Plus nobody likes changing dirty diapers.